instituteofcancerresearch/PkgNeo/README.md

 **Author** Rachel Alcraft, Institute of Cancer Research, London, UK

 ### Installation
 This can be installed as a pakage from github.
-As this is a private repo you will nbeed to authenticate with your github credentials.
+As this is a private repo you will need to authenticate with your github credentials.
 You will need to have been given access to this repo.

 YOu will need the following R packages installed `usethis` and `remotes`